rjarea51/StratuxHud/readme.md

 - $30 Cables / plastic for side pieces / srews

 (I used an old Flightcom Venture type headset it has to have a screw for adjustment in order to attach the plastic connection piece on either side)

+(An old bike hlemed gave me the head adjustmend function for a tighter fit)

 (Requires your aircraft to have a "12 Volt" cigarette power outlet)